How Much Debt Do I Need to File Chapter 7 Bankruptcy?

-Your income and other factors may affect your eligibility to file for Chapter 7 bankruptcy.
+Your income and financial situation are a more important indicator than debt in determining your eligibility for Chapter 7 bankruptcy.
 Learn more about how to qualify and if bankruptcy is right for you.

 Choose Your Debt Amount

-Home > Bankruptcy > What Is Chapter 7 Bankruptcy? > How Much Debt Do You Have To Be In to File Chapter 7 Bankruptcy?
+Home > Bankruptcy > Chapter 7 Bankruptcy > How Much Debt Do I Need to File Chapter 7 Bankruptcy?

 Determining Eligibility for Chapter 7 Bankruptcy

-Although there is no minimum amount of debt that makes someone eligible for a Chapter 7 bankruptcy, there are other criteria that come into play.
-You can file for Chapter 7 only after you meet this short list of qualifications:
+Although there is no minimum amount of debt needed to be eligible for a Chapter 7 bankruptcy, there are other criteria.

-• You want to file as an individual or as a couple.
+• Determining whether you’ll file as an individual or couple.

-• You do not want to file as a business or a corporation.
+• Determining that you will not file as a business or corporation.

-• You had no debts wiped away by bankruptcy within the previous 6-8 years.
+• You had no debts discharged by bankruptcy in the past 6-8 years.

 • You have gone through court-approved credit counseling within the past six months.